Lead Resources

 NSF certified water pitchers and filters remove lead from water.
 Look for a pitcher or filter that specifically says it removes lead on the box or label.

-If you live in the PWSA service area, contact Women for a Healthy Environment 412-404-2872 to get a filter for free.
-Priority is given to pregnant women and households with a child under 6 years old.
+For those in the PWSA service area, contact Women for a Healthy Environment 412-404-2872 to get a filter for free.
+Priority is given to pregnant people and households with a child under 6 years old.

 Early Intervention